How to remove the Shopop (Virus Removal Guide)

-The Shopop virus (also found as the Shop Pop virus, My Pop Shop virus, Shopop Widget, etc.; though not technically a computer virus) is malware categorized as adware, a browser hijacker, and spyware that installs to a Microsoft Windows computer system and attaches to Google Chrome, Mozilla Firefox, and Microsoft Internet Explorer as a browser add-on, browser helper object (BHO), and extension with or without user consent in order to serve different forms of targeted pop-up advertisements.
+The Shopop virus Shop Pop virus, My Pop Shop, Shopop Widget) is adware that infiltrates a Microsoft Windows computer system and attaches to Google Chrome, Mozilla Firefox, and Microsoft Internet Explorer as a browser add-on, browser helper object (BHO), and extension without user knowledge.
+The program and objects associated with it gather personal data and use the data to serve targeted pop-up advertisements.

 Once Shopop malware is installed, the unwanted program and Shopop Widget browser extension will being to change operating system and internet browser settings, collect sensitive user information, and display target advertisements, deals, and offers.